Washington War Memorial

 This early consideration meant that the committee was able to obtain the needed permissions and appoint architects, sculptor and builders by the end of 1919.

 The memorial that was built was considerably more than just the plinth and cross.
 It was a park encompassing the whole of the western green, consisting of two low walls with railings, stretching to the back of the western green in a horseshoe shape.
+What was rejected, after protests by veterans, was the placing of a captured German field gun in the park.
 After the formal unveiling existing mature trees on the green were separated by paths , and shrubs and bushes planted inside the perimeter.

 The form of the cross itself is much as we see it today; a three tier circular plinth- since reduced to a level grade, a five tier rising square plinth, with a three foot cube inscribed with 179 names of casualties on all four faces, topped by a Celtic cross, to a height of 16 feet.
 Another six names from World War I were added in later years.
 The main inscription reads:

 WHO DIED FOR KING AND COUNTRY

 The unveiling was a solemn occasion, attended by a large crowd and dignitaries.
 After speeches and prayers a firing party from the Durham Light Infantry discharged three volleys.
 The crowd then stepped forward to find the names of their relatives.
 The only female listed was 17 year old Sarah Ferguson.
 She had died of TB in June 1918 but is thought to have been a military nurse.

 Later the memorial was enclosed with railings, and a shelter and clock erected- though all the ironwork was removed during World War II.
 The green was a stop for a number of bus services.